painedpineapple/mood-friend/docs/PRD.md

 - Implement the ability for users to log their daily metrics, focusing on the most critical ones like "High Mood", "Low Mood", and "Notes".
 - Provide a simple user interface for data input.

+#### Eligibility Criteria

+- **Minimum Life Metrics**: To qualify for streak rewards, a user must be actively tracking at least 5 life metrics.
+- **Recent Logs Requirement**: Only logs for 'Today' or 'Yesterday' are considered for streak rewards to encourage consistent, recent engagement.
+- **UI Clarity**: The requirements for streak rewards must be clearly communicated during the user onboarding process and visible within the UI when users are logging their metrics.

 ### 3. **Data Storage & Retrieval**: